tfabris/CrowCam/README.md

 ------------------------------------------------------------------------------
 All three scripts should now be running via the Synology Task Manager.

-You can monitor the Synology Log Center, over a long period of time to see if the scripts are running OK.
+You can monitor the Synology Log Center, over a long period of time, to see if the scripts are running OK.
 The scripts will not put much information into the Log Center unless something goes wrong.
 When working correctly, they will not be very chatty there, though expect to see messages in the following